poornima027/landing-page/README.md

-# The General Text
-Landing page of our awesome Project

-# Languages Used
+# Project Description
-Html
-Css
-Javascript
+Landing page with beautiful background and amazing Navigational menu.

-# The major ingredients of project
+# Purpose of the Project
+Making the concepts of ES6 clear.

+# Important Sections to notice in the project
 The Navigation bar
+Dynamic activity
 Smooth Scroll in navigation
-Dynamic activity

-# Motive behind the project
-We get to learn the javascript functions and their implementation.
+# Techonlogies Used
+HTML
+CSS
+Javascipt

+# Source
+The Project was possible because of the wonderful guidance of the Udacity instructors.